 Children who come under the fair access protocol will take precedence over those on the waiting list.

 Up to 30 full time places are available.
 Children can be admitted to the nursery when they are 3 years old provided they reach this age before 31 August in the year they are admitted.

 Children usually transfer into the Reception classes at the end of the nursery year when they are 4 years old although a place in the school nursery does not guarantee a place in Reception.
 An application has to be made to the LA.

 Applications for a place in the school are made directly to the LA.
 The school office will be able to help.
-Currently, there are up to 30 places in each year group, but as the school grows year upon year there will new Reception intake of 60.
 When children are 4 years old (again by 31 August in the year of admission) they can be admitted or transferred to the Reception classes.
 Usually, children transfer through the age groups until they are 11, when they normally move to a local secondary school.
 Children from The Deans have also been successful in gaining places at The Manchester Grammar School, Bolton School, Withington Girls School and many of the grammar schools in the neighbouring Trafford authority.